- 1 9 Awesome things to see and do whilst visiting Lisbon

 Lisbon truly is one of those special cities that instantly grabs your attention and steals your heart.
 From the get go it’s easy to see why it has gained the nickname, ‘The City of Light’.
 With it’s stunning “calçadas” (sidewalks with mosaic stone motives), tree lined streets, gorgeous “miradouros” (viewpoints) with amazing views overlooking the city, all it’s colour, vibrancy and history, it’s no wonder that everyone so easily falls in love with this place.

 But how do you start planning your visit, what should you see and do?

 That’s right, for the last few years now we’ve loved going to the Cine Society outdoor movies situated at Topo Chiado just behind the famous Carmo ruins in the area of Chiado.
-It’s a fabulous night out, I mean, what’s better than watching a movie under the stars with gorgeous views of the city, complete with a Portuguese drink in hand!
+It’s a fabulous night out, I mean, what’s better than watching a movie under the stars with gorgeous views of the city!

 2. Outjazz – Outdoor Jazz in a Lisbon Park